oscdoctest/Qi-Docs/docs/indexes.rst

 | 02:00      | 14:00          | 6                 |
 +------------+----------------+-------------------+

-Were the Order swapped, Recorded as zero, the results would sort as follows
+If the Order was swapped, and Recorded set as zero, the results would sort as
+follows:

 +------------+----------------+-------------------+
 | **Time**   | **Recorded**   | **Measurement**   |